ScratchAddons/website-v2/content/docs/legal/privacy/extension.md

 - **We never send Scratch account information or extension settings outside of your browser.**

+  Extension settings only leave your device if you enabled Chrome/Firefox Sync.

 - **By default, the extension only interacts with the Scratch website and this website.**

   You need to opt-in to features if they require external services.